 (number of years?)

-7.10 Limitations
+7.10 Challenges/areas for growth

 Proactively discuss limitations in our engagement methods.

 Identify the gaps and explain why certain groups were under-represented groups in our consultative process (e.g. private sector, government esp in Africa, IPLC logistical challenge + ethical concerns).
 Explain how the funded PANGEA program could address these gaps.

+Riks????

+Inclusiveness.
+PANGEA will interact with people with different backgrounds and levels of instructions.
+Simple language is needed,

+Interaction with Stakeholders.
+Approach/better approach with national and international stakeholders and point out current gaps.

+Inter-agency effort: PANGEA is conducting research in a region highly sensitive to climate change, making this work particularly valuable to several U.S. research institutions

+Proprietary data from collaborators? how will we deal with this limitation?

+Universality: PANGEA documents will be translated into, english, spanish, portuguese, and french.

+Formation: PANGEA will strive to integrate the next generation of scientists, though this effort may be constrained by budget limitations.